 Scroll down to see the detailed programmes for Estonia, Latvia and Lithuania.

 The initiatives below will frame the comprehensive Danish celebration of the 100th anniversary of Estonia and the 800th anniversary of Dannebrog.
-The commemoration will continue throughout 2018 and 2019 and will be embraced by a visit of the highest level when Her Majesty Queen Margrethe II of Denmark visits Estonia on June 15, 2019 – the very day we celebrate the 800th anniversary of Dannebrog falling from the sky over Tallinn.
+The commemoration will continue throughout 2018 and 2019 and will be embraced by a visit on the highest level when Her Majesty Queen Margrethe II of Denmark expectedly visits Estonia on June 15, 2019 – the very day we celebrate the 800th anniversary of Dannebrog falling from the sky over Tallinn.

 2019 will also see a wide range of events focusing on Danish art and history, including an exhibition of Danish Golden Age painting, a historical Dannebrog exhibition, a Danish-Estonian concert and the founding of a new Danish garden in Tallinn.
 Furthermore, a number of classical and contemporary music events will also be a part of the celebrations.